Pinhoe Road Baptist Church, Charity No.1132000

 - Where your information is used other than in accordance with one of these legal bases, we will first obtain your consent to that use.

 You can be reassured that we will treat your personal data as strictly confidential.
 It will only be shared with third parties where it is necessary for the performance of our tasks or where you first give us your prior consent.

 It is likely that we will need to share your data with some or all of the following; but only for these providers to enable us to use their service (they aren’t using your details for their own purposes).
-For example, to share working documents between the PRBC staff team (Google drive).
+For example, we utilise a commercial software providers for a number of our activities, including to send out newsletters on our behalf (MailChimp) and to share working documents between the PRBC staff team (Google drive).

 On occasion, we may share personal data with other churches with which we are carrying out joint events or activities; and in these cases we would obtain your explicit consent in advance.

 How long will we keep your personal data?

 Our general rule is to keep data no longer than necessary.
 Where you continue to actively engage with our church services, activities and events, we will retain the appropriate data for you so that we can best serve your involvement.
 We operate to an annual process of review, by which we assess who is actively engaging in church life, and where this is not the case we will remove your data.
 Additionally;

 - We will keep some records permanently if we are legally required to do so.
 For example this covers wedding registers and some safeguarding records.